 Death Year : 1965

 Born in Nicholasville, KY, to Meredith and Ellen McClain, Richard P. McClain attended school in Cincinnati and received his medical degree from Howard University in 1913.
-In 1934 he was elected to the Ohio House of Representatives and later elected to the Cincinnati City Council, serving from 1935 to 1939.
+In 1934 he was elected to the Ohio House of Representatives and served 1935-1937, and was later elected to the Cincinnati City Council, serving from 1937 to 1939.
 McClain was director and secretary of the Model Drug Corp., manager of Mercy Hospital, and president of the Buckeye Medical Association chapter in Cincinnati.
 He was a member of the Knights of Pythias, the Elks, and Alpha Phi Alpha.
 Richard P. McClain was the husband of Alice Martin.
-For more see Who's Who in Colored America, 1928-29; The Negro in Ohio, 1914-1939, by W. W. Griffin (Thesis 1968); and Richard P. McClain at the African American Legislators' website.
+For more see Who's Who in Colored America, 1928-29; and The Negro in Ohio, 1914-1939, by W. W. Griffin (Thesis 1968).

 Subjects: Medical Field, Health Care, Politicians, Politics, Appointments & Elections, Fraternal Organizations, Legislators (Outside Kentucky), Hospitals and Clinics: Employment, Founders, Ownership, Incidents